Skip to main content

 Crni Rižot (Black Risotto)

-Dalmatian coast specialty - risotto made with cuttlefish or squid and their ink, rice, olive oil, garlic, red wine, and herbs.
-The striking black color comes from squid ink.
-Rich, garlicky flavor.
-Featured on every seafood restaurant menu in Croatia.
+A Dalmatian coast specialty: risotto made with cuttlefish or squid and their ink, plus rice, olive oil, garlic, red wine, and herbs.
+The black color comes from the ink, and the flavor is rich and garlicky.
+You will find it on just about every seafood menu in the country.

 Strukli (Štrukli)